SelF-Eval: Self-supervised Fine-grained Dialogue Evaluation: Conclusion

 \section{Conclusion}

 We propose to measure dialogue quality by modeling the fine-grained correlations between turns and the entire dialogue.
 We introduce our data construction method and SelF-Eval model.
-Experiments show that SelF-Eval builds the fine-grained correlations and gets better correlation scores with human ratings than SOTA models.
+Experiments show that SelF-Eval builds fine-grained correlations and gets better correlation scores with human ratings than SOTA models.
 We think our method may have two potential applications: 1) It can be used alone in the evaluation of dialogue tasks after training the SelF-Eval model with a large amount of in-domain data; 2) It can be combined with other evaluation models (such as FED) to evaluate the dialogue task by integrating the advantages of different evaluation models.
-However, whether these two potential usages work in practical needs further investigation.
 In the future, we would like to improve our method by 1) employing multi-granularity turn-level scores; 2) modeling the nonlinear relationships between replacement numbers and dialogue quality.